AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/dispatcher/disp-overview.md

 Ange katalog `conf.dispatcher.d/clientheaders`.

-Ta bort alla filer som har prefix `ams_`.
+Ta bort alla filer som har prefixet `ams_`.

-Om `conf.dispatcher.d/clientheaders` nu innehåller en enda fil med suffix `_clientheaders.any`bör du byta namn på den `clientheaders.any` `$include` och inte glömma att anpassa programsatserna som refererar till den filen i servergruppsfilerna.
+If `conf.dispatcher.d/clientheaders` now contains a single file with suffix `_clientheaders.any`, it should be renamed to `clientheaders.any` and don&#39;t forget to adapt the `$include` statements referring to that file in the farm files as well.

-Om mappen emellertid innehåller flera, gruppspecifika filer med det mönstret, ska deras innehåll kopieras till den programsats som refererar till dem i servergruppsfilerna. `$include`
+If the folder however contains multiple, farm specific files with that pattern, their contents should be copied to the `$include` statement referring to them in the farm files.

-Kopiera filen `conf.dispatcher/clientheaders/default_clientheaders.any` från defaultAEM som en konfiguration för Cloud Service Dispatcher till den platsen.
+Kopiera filen `conf.dispatcher/clientheaders/default_clientheaders.any` från defaultAEM som en Cloud Service dispatcher-konfiguration till den platsen.

 Ersätt alla klientrubriker med programsatser som ser ut så här i varje servergruppsfil: